Need help with something?

-The Plastic Clever Schools: Nottinghamshire Challenge is officially running from the beginning of September until the end of November, which gives your school a 3 month timeslot to complete the programme.
-However, you can work at whatever pace suits your school best within this time limit – just make sure you upload your evidence after each level is completed to unlock the next one!
+The Plastic Clever Schools: Nottinghamshire Challenge is officially running from the beginning of September 2021 during the 2022 academic year, Schools can work at whatever pace suits them best within this time limit – just make sure you upload your evidence after each level is completed to unlock the next one!

 Every school that achieves Plastic Clever status before the end of November will receive their own prize bundle and invitation to our awards ceremony in December.

 However, we also have four extra award categories to celebrate incredible work that schools have done to go above and beyond the required Plastic Clever action.
 These awards will be presented at the ceremony in December and are: Outstanding Commitment, Creativity, Clean-Up, and Pupil Voice.
 The winning district council with the highest % of Plastic Clever schools wil also receive an award.

 Nothing!
 The Plastic Clever Schools initiative and its resources are completely free to all schools 🙂